How to fix a laptop keyboard not working on Windows 10

 Have you ever experienced a laptop keyboard not working?
-You may experience this situation occasionally or often, but don’t worry, in this article, we will introduce several ways to fix your keyboard not working issue, no matter your keyboard is not responding, or keyboard is not working, or some key input is incorrect.
+You may experience this situation occasionally.
+In this article, we will introduce several ways to fix your keyboard not working issue, whether your keyboard is not responding, not working, or some key inputs are incorrect.

-These solutions are working for all laptop brands, including Acer, Asus, Dell, HP, Lenovo, MSI, Huawei, Razer, and other Windows 10 laptops.
+These solutions work with all laptop brands, including Acer, Asus, Dell, HP, Lenovo, MSI, Huawei, and Razer, as well as other Windows 10 laptops.

-Our solution is divided into three situations, the entire keyboard not working, some keys do not work, and some keys are not inputted correctly, you only need to choose the solution that suits your keyboard.
+Our solution is divided into three scenarios: the entire keyboard is not working, some keys are not working, or some keys are not entering correctly.
+You only need to choose the solution that suits your keyboard.

 Each situation is divided into several different steps.
 You don’t need to try all the steps.
-Once your keyboard is working, you can give up other steps.
+Once your keyboard is working, you can skip the rest of the steps.

 1. Restart the laptop

-Usually, many technical problems are caused by the exhaustion of the computer’s system resources.
-At this time, you only need to restart your laptop to fix the laptop keyboard not working issue.
+Usually, many technical problems are caused by resource depletion in computer systems.
+At this time, you only need to restart your laptop to fix the keyboard not working issue.
 This method is usually suitable for most computer issues.
-The first step we have to do is to restart the laptop.
-After restarting the laptop, if your keyboard still not working, please continue with the following steps.
+The first step is to restart the laptop.
+After restarting the laptop, if your keyboard is still not working, please continue with the following steps.

-Restart the system, and start tapping the F8 key, if you can enter safe mode, and the keyboard works fine in safe mode, it means the keyboard is fine, and the issue is related to software.
+Restart the system, and start tapping the F8 key.
+If you can enter safe mode and the keyboard works fine, it means the keyboard is fine, and the issue is likely related to software.

-In the second step, we have determined that the keyboard works fine in safe mode.
-Now you need to check if the keyboard driver has an issue, you need to do this in Device Manager.
+In the second step, we determined that the keyboard worked fine in safe mode.
+Now you need to check if there is a problem with the keyboard driver.
+You need to do this in the Device Manager.

-4).
-Double-click Keyboards to expand it, and right-click on your keyboard, then select Uninstall device.device manager
+4. Double-click Keyboards to expand it, right-click on your keyboard, then select Uninstall device.Device manager

-5).
-After uninstalling the driver, restart your laptop and Windows will reinstall the device driver automatically.
-Then check if your keyboard works now.
+5. After uninstalling the driver, restart your laptop.
+Windows will automatically reinstall the device driver.
+Then, check if your keyboard works.

 4. Keyboard cable with a bad connection